Infrastructure Layer

 Regulated institutions

-Banks, fintechs, insurance, and other regulated entitiesare all rebuilding from scratch over and over.
+Banks, fintechs, insurance, and other regulated entitiesare all starting from scratch over and over.

 Evidence-Grade